A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Fault-Tolerant Computation With Twists

 \subsection{Arbitrary String Operator Measurements}

 We now discuss measuring various string operators.
 The following considerations make this particularly interesting.
 The twist framework established above allows for not only fermionic and bosonic computation to be done side-by-side, but also for hybrid computing schemes involving both FT and BT qubits.
 To complete the set of universal gates for both types of logical qubit, we require a gate that entangles the two.
 This would, for example, allow us to use magic states stored in FT qubits (cf. Section~\ref{subsec:Magic_State}) to apply $T$ gates to BT qubits.
+Moreover, the measurement of BT qubit logical operators opens up an additional route for implementing Clifford gates on top of braiding twists, which could result in reduced overheads~\cite{Lattice_surg_low_overhead}.

-We can achieve the effect of such gates by fault-tolerantly measuring $\Gamma_F P_B$, where $\Gamma_F$ is a logical MZM parity and $P_B$ is a bosonic logical Pauli operator.
+We can achieve the effect of entangling gates between BT and FT qubits by fault-tolerantly measuring $\Gamma_F P_B$, where $\Gamma_F$ is a logical MZM parity and $P_B$ is a bosonic logical Pauli operator.
 For example, take an FT, a BT, and an ancilla twist qubit, with logical operators $\lbrace \bar{Z}_F,\bar{X}_F \rbrace$, $\lbrace \bar{Z}_B,\bar{X}_B \rbrace$ and $\lbrace \bar{Z}_A,\bar{X}_A \rbrace$, respectively.
-To implement a CNOT gate controlled on qubit $F$ and targeted on $B$, we can measure $\bar{Z}_F \bar{Z}_A$, then $\bar{X}_A\bar{X}_B$ and then $\bar{Z}_A$.
+To implement a CNOT gate controlled on qubit $F$ and targeted on $B$, we can prepare the ancilla qubit in the $\ket{+}_A$ state, then measure $\bar{Z}_F \bar{Z}_A$, then $\bar{X}_A\bar{X}_B$, and finally $\bar{Z}_A$.
 This results in the desired gate, up to a logical Pauli operator which can be tracked.
 We can avoid introducing these ancilla qubits by instead classically tracking Clifford gates and updating circuit measurements accordingly (see also Section~\ref{sec:Low_Over_Ferm_QC})~\cite{Bravyi_PBC2016,Tracking_Color_Codes,QC_with_MFCs}.